 In ancient times, people huddled together around wood-burning fireplaces to stay warm.
 Today, home heating systems such as furnaces help keep families warm inside their homes.
 Furnaces are standard in homes all over the country, but what are they, and how do they work?

 For over 15 years, we’ve installed and serviced various heating systems, including furnaces.
-At Monkey Wrench Plumbing, Heating & Air, our technicians are trained and certified in the nuts and bolts of furnaces.
+At Monkey Wrench Plumbing, Heating, Air & Electric, our technicians are trained and certified in the nuts and bolts of furnaces.
 Thanks to our on-field experience, we’ve repaired furnaces in hundreds of homes across Los Angeles and the surrounding areas.

 In this article, we’ll use our insider knowledge to review what furnaces are, how they work, and what types are available.
 By understanding what furnaces are, you can ask a technician important questions regarding furnace repairs or replacements without staying out of the loop.